RomanovCopy/NotebookRC/README.md

 **15.02.2023** Added the ability to download files by links.

 **5.03.2023** Added the ability to encrypt files with any permission, both single and in directories

+**5.04.2023** New features for encrypting and decrypting files have been added.